ViralTexts/gtr-clusters/clusters/18601120-sn85025007-SingularVegetableSkeleton.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+lapse of more than 180 yoars.
+Near the
+grave stood a venerable apple tree, when
+and by whom planter] is not known.
+This
+tree had sent two of its maia root« into
+the graves of Mr. and Mrs. Williams.
+The
+larger root had pushed its way through
 the earth till it rescued the preoiae
 spot oooupied by the skull of Roger
 Williams.
 There making a turn, as if